 - Duties included changing bandages, disinfecting wounds, serving patients food, disinfecting instruments, changing bedding, emptying bedpans, bathing patients and triage.

-- They usually live in tents or wood huts.
+- They usually lived in tents or wood huts.

 - Nurses often left the service because of mental exhaustion.